JuanCely999/Economist-portfolio/README.md

 **Description:**  This project is carried out as a [`chapter`](https://drive.google.com/file/d/1hP-mO_OGtPyKMCzf9cJ68bp0jsGJg1Qz/view) of this [`book`](https://www.igi-global.com/chapter/analyzing-the-spatial-configuration-of-agriculture/317831).
 It applies a procedure related to the Geographic Information Systems and sets forth a descriptive approach for recognizing recent trends in the Colombian agriculture output.
 In order to convert the production analysis into a spatial perspective, a differentiated analysis must be mainly implemented to streamline the economic data and the spatial positioning.

-**Skills:**   data cleaning, data transforms, data analysis, descriptive statistics, data visualization, geospatial data.
+**Skills:**   data cleaning, data transforms, data analysis, descriptive statistics, data visualization, geospatial data, writing report.

 **Technology:**  R, Python.